HTML

 <pre>

-The <pre> element represents a block element of preformatted text that is presented exactly as written, including all white space.
+The <pre> HTML element represents preformatted text which is to be presented exactly as written in the HTML file.

 TextCodeWhitespace